cs3216/cs3216.github.io/assignments/facebook.md

 designing your application.

-User experience is usually judged based on how easy and, more importantly, how intuitive the user interface is from the users' point of view.
+User experience is usually judged based on how easy and, more importantly, how intuitive the user interface is from the user's point of view.
 A good-looking UI helps too (though a pretty UI that is a pain to use is much worse than an okay-looking UI that has pleasant interaction.)
 This section reminds you to consider every interaction